 We don’t eat many energy bars in this family.
 They’re usually full of ingredients I cannot pronounce.
 They’re high in fats and full of weird things, and they’re costly.
 For all these reasons we avoid eating many energy bars.

-The exception here is Cliff bars.
-Cliff bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
+The exception here is Clif bars.
+Clif bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
 However, we like to reserve them for our super long hikes or over-night trips.
-The kids really like these and having a cliff bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip.
+The kids really like these and having a clif bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip.

-Also, there’s always one or two squashed cliff bars in the bottom of our bag as an emergency food source if ever the need arises.
+Also, there’s always one or two squashed clif bars in the bottom of our bag as an emergency food source if ever the need arises.